cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 end

 playwrights/login.erb

-"This is the login erb file."
+<p> This is the login erb file. </p>
 ```

 I would then progress to ensure that *post*, *patch*, and *delete* routes were setup.
 Once the foundation was set, and the MVP goals were complete, I was then able to refactor and work towards stretch goals.
+Line by line, through the usage of shotgun, tux, and pry, I was able to build ***The Dramatist Library***.

 ### The Reflection

-While in the process of building a CRUD, MVC app utilizing Sinatra - a *Content Management System* (CMS), the priority was to instill function, then work on the flourishes through stretch goals.
-Code and refactor.
+While in the process of building a *Content Management System* (CMS) app through Sinatra, my kept my priorities in sight.
+Instill and maintain functionality, then incorporate stretch goals.
 Code and refactor.

 Through *Error Driven Development* and refactoring, it's truly possible to code and create a fluid work of art.
-While there is undoubtedly a technical aspect to software engineering, it is quite a creative feat, afterall.
+While there is undoubtedly a technical aspect to software engineering, building an app is quite a creative feat.